epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 As as side effect, it also led to the reduction of Ajv bundle size.

-The downside that may be affecting some users though is that the code generation itself is 4-5 times slower.
+The downside that may be affecting some users is that the code generation itself is now 4-5 times slower.

 For most users it won't have an impact on the application performance, as schema compilation should only happen once, when the application is started, or when the schema is used for the first time.
 But there are several scenarios when it can be important:

-1. When using schemas in short lived environments when validation is performed only once or few times per compilation - it may include serverless environments, short-lived web pages, etc. In this case you should explore the possibility of using the standalone validation code to compile all your schemas at build time.
+1. When using schemas in short-lived environments when validation is performed only once or few times per compilation - it may include serverless environments, short-lived web pages, etc. In this case you should explore the possibility of using the standalone validation code to compile all your schemas at build-time.
 Ajv v7 improved the stability of generating standalone validation code and it is now supported for all schemas.
 2. When schema is generated dynamically for each validation (or to perform a small number of validations).
 There is no solution for such scenario - Ajv (and any other validator that compiles schemas to code) is simply not a good fit for such scenarios, if the performance is critical.
 The main advantage of schema compilation is that the produced validation code is much faster than it would have been to interpret the schema.
 But if the schema is dynamic, then there is no benefit to the compilation - a validator that interprets the schema in the process of validation could be a better fit.
 While it may be 50-100 times slower to validate, it may still be faster than compiling schema to code.
 You need to run your own benchmarks and decide what is better for your application.
-3. When you used Ajv incorrectly and compiled schema for each validation.
+3. When you used Ajv incorrectly and accidentally compiled schema for each validation.
 The correct usage is either to use the same Ajv instance to manage both schemas and compiled validation functions, or to manage (cache) them in your application code.
 In Ajv v7 this incorrect usage is more likely to be noticeable both because of slower compilation speed and also because Ajv caches the functions using schema itself as a key and not it's serialised presentation.

 To summarize, if you use Ajv correctly, as it is intended, it will be both safer and faster, but if you use(d) it incorrectly it may become slower.